alexnsa/devops/README.md

 <p>Git - VCS</p>

 <h1>Future Improvements</h1>
-<p>Make sure all user account info is deleted along with the user account.
-This ensures that minimal space is taken up on the database.</p>
-<p><Promote better user security - include ability and prompt for user to make their password more secure by requiring use of upper case and lower case characters, and number/special characters when creating their password.</p>
+<p>In coming updates, I would like to make sure all user account info is deleted along with the user account.
+This ensures that minimal space is taken up on the database.
+I would also like to promote better user security - requiring the user to make their password more secure by requiring use of upper case and lower case characters, and number/special characters when creating their password.</p>

 <h1>Alexandra Akrong</h1>